moltenlavaguava/peanut/README.md

 # peanut 🥜

-Peanut is a youtube-based video archiver and streamer.
-It supports the download of most youtube videos, with support planned for other online services.
+Peanut is a YouTube-based video archiver and streamer.
+It supports the download of most YouTube videos, with support planned for other online services.

 Peanut itself is developed with Python, and has an interactive GUI.